-This article is part of the September 2011, Vol. 2 No. 3 issue of Actionable information on technologies and sales tactics
+This article is part of the Channel Strategies issue of September 2011, Vol. 2 No. 3

 Virtual appliances bundle up just the software functions required for a specific job into a virtual machine that can be deployed on any hardware.
 So what’s the downside?

 Savvy solution providers are landing deals with customers willing to pay for more tailored, flexible systems.